Dublin Pearse railway station: Station renovation

-An additional Southbound entrance (Pearse Street and Trinity Bio Science) was opened 9 April 2013.
-At the official opening of the entrance by Minister Leo Varadkar the National Transport Authority used the term Pearse Street Station in the title of a page on its website although there was no evidence of any official renaming. with other examples of that usage in media elsewhere.
+An additional Southbound entrance (Pearse Street and Trinity Bio Science) was opened on 9 April 2013.

 Signalling improvements

 The completion of the Irish Rail City Centre Re-signalling Project has seen an increase in the number of Northern and Maynooth line suburban trains stopping.
 Trains from Newbridge now also serve Pearse station.
 This was made possible by increasing the ability of the signalling system in the city centre to operate 20 trains per hour in both directions instead of the previous 8.
 The project began in March 2015 and was commissioned on 17 July 2016.

 Roof renovations

 The roof structure comprises two main sections - the main station area roof has 40 barrelled roof trusses, each spanning 28 metres, over 38 bays, with additional gable end structures at both ends.
 Adjacent to the main station roof there is a second similar roof, which covers a car park and station infrastructure area.
 This is smaller and comprises 19 trusses over 18 bays.

 A €10m roof replacement project started in August 2018 and was completed in June 2020.

 Pearse Station was closed for 13 weekends over the two years to facilitate the replacement project.
 During these weekends, northside DART, Maynooth and Drogheda services operated to and from Connolly Station, with southside DART and Rosslare services operating from Grand Canal Dock.